 Dr Sancho Rodriguez-Villar LMS, MSc (EQF 7), PhD cum laude (EQF 8), EDIC, AFICM, an Intensive Care Consultant at King's College Hospital, London, strongly advises all parties to use the WJA algorithm to maximise the chance of recovery from injury and minimise the risk of life-changing injury or death.
 Hydraulic fluid injection can occur at pressures as low as 7 bar, or 100 psi, far lower than the pressure achieved by many over-the-counter water jetting machines.
 Ultra-high-pressure jetting exceeds 1,700 bar, or 24,650 psi.
 The WJA is the member organisation for water jetting in the UK.
 It represents contractors, equipment hirers, sellers, training bodies, and all stakeholders with an interest in water jetting.
-The WJA is also the UK's leading water jetting training provider.
-It has incorporated this algorithm into its codes of practice.
+It is also the UK's leading water jetting training provider.
+This algorithm is referenced in the WJA's codes of practice.